 IT organizations are adopting cloud technology for its fluid, on-demand scalability that supports diverse workloads at scale.
 However, while network and compute can be virtualized to operate at scale very effectively, storage remains largely isolated in silos based on system performance profiles.
 Consequently, organizations are forced to architect a storage system that is highly customized for their environment and workloads from building blocks that do not scale.
 The result is a storage solution that is complex, temperamental, expensive, and slow.

-WEKA has built a software-only, high-performance file-based storage solution that is highly scalable and easy to deploy, configure, manage, and expand.
-The design philosophy behind the Weka file system (WekaFS™) was to create a single storage architecture that runs on-premises or in the public cloud with the performance of all-flash arrays, the simplicity and feature set of network-attached storage (NAS), and the scalability and economics of
+WEKA has built a software-only, high-performance, file-based storage solution that is highly scalable and easy to deploy, configure, manage, and expand.
+The design philosophy behind the Weka file system (WekaFS™) was to create a single storage architecture that runs on-premises or in the public cloud with the performance of all-flash arrays, the simplicity and feature set of Network-Attached Storage (NAS), and the scalability and economics of the cloud.

 - World’s fastest shared file system as validated on SPEC SFS 20141, SPEC Storage 20202, IO-5003 and STAC4 benchmarks